 So-called “power” skills including critical thinking, communication, creativity, emotional intelligence, and adaptability top lists of in-demand skills for jobs at all levels, but especially leadership roles.
 Training for these skills, which improve team performance, business relationship management, and leadership across industries and business functions, is also in demand.

-7. Peer and learner-generated content
+7. Peer / learner-generated content

 This power-skills training is apparently paying off in greater collaboration among peers.
 Peer-to-peer learning and learner-generated content are among emerging trends for 2020 and beyond.
 This reflects learners’ experience as self-directed learners and consumers, as well as an emphasis on sharing knowledge in companies with strong learning cultures.
 Peer-to-peer learning develops leaders within the organization, preserves and passes on institutional knowledge, and deepens relationships among peers and colleagues.

-Looking ahead at professional development trends
+Looking ahead at professional development trends in 2021

 These trends indicate a bright future for online training designers, developers, and vendors.
 Remote work leapt into the forefront of many business plans and learning at all levels will remain heavily focused on digital options for some time.